selinaerhabor/keep-learning-first-aid/README.md

 ## 4.4 Device Screen Size and Browser Compatibility Test Results:
-The website has been tested on various browsers including Safari, Firefox and Google Chrome at the various screen sizes using [Browsershots.org].
-This allowed me to test the web application on Linux, Windows and Mac operating systems.
+The website has been tested on various browsers including Firefox and Google Chrome at the various screen sizes using [Browsershots].
 * The below screen size tests were carried out assessing performance of all pages of the website using Google Chrome 74.0 (Windows):

 Device | Screen Size (Width x Height) | Keep Learning First Aid